shoelace-style/shoelace/docs/components/range.md

 ### Custom Tooltip Formatter

-You can change the tooltip's content by setting the `tooltipFormatter` prop to a function that accepts the range's value as an argument.
+You can change the tooltip's content by setting the `tooltipFormatter` property to a function that accepts the range's value as an argument.

 ```html preview
 <sl-range min="0" max="100" step="1" class="range-with-custom-formatter"></sl-range>